Caleb-Gawthroupe/streetball/README.md

-# 🏀 Streetball
+# Streetball

-**The future of pick-up basketball around the world.**
+**The future of pick-up basketball.**

-Streetball is a mobile application that brings the addictive ranking systems of competitive video games to the world of basketball, creating a new competitive experience for millions of hoopers worldwide.
+Streetball is a mobile application that brings the addictive ranking systems of competitive video games to the world of basketball.

-## 🎯 Vision

-Streetball's vision is to create an easy-to-use network for hoopers to start and find pick-up games around the world.
-By combining social networking, geolocation, and competitive ranking systems, Streetball transforms casual pick-up basketball into an engaging, trackable, and competitive experience.

-## ✨ Features
+## Features

-### 🎮 Core Functionality
+### Core Functionality
 - **Game Creation & Discovery**: Create and find pick-up basketball games in your area using interactive maps
 - **Real-time Game Management**: Join games, track participants, and manage game settings on the fly
 - **Competitive Ranking System**: Progress through multiple rank tiers from Unranked to Street Legend
 - **Match History**: Track your basketball journey with detailed game history and statistics
 - **Performance Analytics**: Visualize your progress with interactive charts and graphs

-### 👥 Social Features
+### Social Features
 - **Friend System**: Connect with other hoopers and build your basketball network
 - **Friend Requests**: Send and receive friend requests to grow your community
 - **Player Profiles**: View detailed profiles including rank, stats, and match history